SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 Steps:
 - Go to tensorflow/models/object_detection/samples/configs on GitHub
 - Download the model of your choice (Faster-RCNN, in our case) from the TF model detection zoo
-- Run the two commands, each to donwload the config file and the F-RCNN model (also extract the downloaded model)
+- Run the two commands, each to download the config file and the F-RCNN model (also extract the downloaded model)
-- Modify the config file to meet your requirements including, but not limited to, PATH_TO_BE_CONFIGURED, num_classes, batch_size, path to fine_tune_checkpoint
+- Modify the config file to meet your requirements including, but not limited to, PATH_TO_BE_CONFIGURED, num_classes, batch_size, the path to fine_tune_checkpoint
 - Add the label map file with item and id values each for RED, YELLOW, and GREEN

 ### Step 6: Train the actual model